 In June 2015, Prime Minister Modi announced the launch of the Smart Cities Challenge, an initiative that encourages Indian cities to compete for central government funds for smart city development.
 In addition to supporting the provision of core infrastructure and services, the Smart Cities Challenge promotes projects that foster sustainable and inclusive development, a clean environment, and the application of smart solutions.
 In January 2016, the Ministry of Urban Development selected the first 20 cities that will each receive US$75 million over a period of five years to implement smart city development plans.

-The government has been seeking to expand private sector involvement in major infrastructure projects.
-A review by the government of India’s Private Public Partnership (PPP) policy has highlighted the need to implement a better risk-sharing mechanism between private developers and the government, after analysing the existing PPP framework and projects in various sectors.
-This year, the committee proposed, amongst other items, to implement design changes to contractual arrangements under the PPP framework in line with international best practices and measures to improve capacity-building within the government for the implementation of PPP projects.
+The Government has been seeking to expand private sector involvement in major infrastructure projects.
+A review of the Government of India’s Private Public Partnership (PPP) policy has highlighted the need to implement a better risk-sharing mechanism between private developers and the government, after analysing the existing PPP framework and projects in various sectors.
+The committee proposed, among other items, to implement design changes to contractual arrangements under the PPP framework in line with international best practices and measures to improve capacity-building within the government for the implementation of PPP projects.

-The projects envisioned under the governments’ infrastructure initiatives and the Smart City Challenge provide opportunities in a wide range of sectors including water and power supply, sanitation, public transport, affordable housing, IT connectivity, e-governance, safety and security, health, education, and the environment.
+The projects envisioned under the Governments’ infrastructure initiatives and the Smart City Challenge provide opportunities in sectors including water and power supply, sanitation, public transport, affordable housing, IT connectivity, e-governance, safety and security, health, education, and the environment.

 With over 300 million people still lacking access to power in India, the government is eager to expand power generation capacity and connectivity to ensure 24/7 electricity access.
 In 2015, a goal was announced of deploying 175 GW of renewable energy by 2022 in order to expand electricity access while also increasing the mix of clean energy in the grid.
 The government plans to meet 100 GW of this target through solar energy.